ShiyoKozuki/FFXI-Item-Editor/README.md

 Requires Velyn's DAT <-> JSON tool for full functionality.
-I have provided my JSON files of my dats.
+I have provided my JSON files of my DATs.
 These are not 1:1 retail, use at your own risk, they are just for reference.

 Not fully compatible with LSB/ASB.
 Use at your own risk.
 A fully functional LSB version will be created at a later date.